Welcome to Cali

 Health & Medicine

 During orientation, on-site staff provide students with basic information and recommendations for seeing a doctor and buying medicine.
+The main hospital for emergencies and other medical treatments is Fundación Valle del Lili, just a 5-10 minute car ride from students’ apartments.
+Fundación Valle del Lili accepts GeoBlue, the health insurance all students are covered by for the duration of the program.
 There are some prescription medications that are not accessible in Colombia—students should do their research beforehand and ensure they bring their prescription and the necessary amount if in-country refills won’t be possible.

 Keeping Fit in Cali

 Students have free access to university sports and dance clubs, as well as other sports facilities.
 The apartment complex offers use of a communal swimming pool and soccer/basketball courts for free.
-Students can also participate in nightly Zumba classes at Parque el Ingenio ($1USD/class).
+Students can also sign up for gyms near the apartments (30-40 USD/month).

 Managing Mental Health